4.3 Early Help Assessment Framework in Knowsley

 A child is taken to be in need if:

-3. He is disabled.
+3. They are disabled.

 Therefore, at this level it is likely that the child/young person will already be known to services due to the complexity of their presenting needs.
 This should be identified through an Early Help Assessment.

 Many concerns about children/young people can be reduced at this stage by appropriately matching need to services.
 Practitioners working with a child or young person with presenting needs at Level 3 should therefore follow their internal procedures.
-For example; contacting the Lead Safeguarding Person in their organisation with a view to seeking further advice and guidance.
+For example, contacting the Lead Safeguarding Person in their organisation with a view to seeking further advice and guidance.

 If an Early Help Assessment (see Appendix 1: Knowsley Early Help Assessment for Children, Young People and Families) identifies the potential needs for services from the Children & Families' Division, the completed EHA must be shared with the Children & Families' Division at the point of contact, and consent sought from the child's parent/person with parental responsibilities.